odk-x/docs/odkx-src/docs-tech-guide.rst

    It is better to ask a question in the "wrong" venue than to not ask the question at all.
-   Many of the same people are present in both the places, and we will help you wherever you happen to show up.
+   Many of the same people are present in both places, and we will help you wherever you happen to show up.

 .. _docs-local-setup: